deweylab/CellO/README.md

 ## Running CellO

+### Overview

 CellO uses a supervised machine learning classifier to classify the cell types within a dataset.
-CellO takes as input a gene expression matrix, which can be in multiple formats: a TSV/CSV file, HDF5 file, or 10x formatted directory.
+CellO takes as input a gene expression matrix.
+CellO accepts data in multiple formats:
+* TSV
+* CSV
+* HDF5
+* 10x formatted directory

+### Running CellO with a pre-trained model

 Notably, the input expression data's genes must match the genes expected by the trained classifier.
 If the genes match, then CellO will use a pre-trained classifier to classify the expression profiles (i.e. cells) in the input dataset.